THE SOCIETY

 Contribution to heraldry in Sweden

-Jesper and Stefan were 2015 co-founder of the Heraldry Society of Gothenburg (Göteborgs heraldiska sällskap), inspired by the society in Lund, that was co-founded by Henric Åsklund some years earlier.
-That means that the people who founded Seven Heralds also co-founded two of the three other local heraldic societies there is in Sweden.
-The fourth was founded in Stockholm and Uppsala in 1992 and have nothing to do with Borås.
-Yet.
+Inspired by the society in Lund, which Henric Åsklund co-founded earlier, Jesper and Stefan co-founded the Heraldry Society of Gothenburg (Göteborgs heraldiska sällskap) in 2015.
+This means the founders of Seven Heralds also co-founded two of the three other local heraldic societies in Sweden.
+The fourth, founded in Stockholm and Uppsala in 1992, has no connection to Borås... yet.

 © 2016 Sju Härolder/Seven Heralds, Borås, Sweden